epfl-dlab/GoogleTrendsAnchorBank/README.md

 1. Activate your virtual environment ([instructions](https://docs.python.org/3/tutorial/venv.html)).
 (Note that G-TAB was written and tested using Python 3.8.1.)

 2. Install the packages listed in [`requirements.txt`](requirements.txt) using your preferred package manager.
 For instance, if you use pip, simply run this command:
 ~~~
 pip install -r requirements.txt
 ~~~

 # Example usage

+Since Google Trends requires users to specify a time period and location for which search interest is to be returned, G-TAB has the same requirement: every anchor bank is specific to a time period and location.

+To get you started quickly, this repo comes with 3 example anchor banks, all for the 8-month time period from 2019-11-28 to 2020-07-28, but for 3 different locations (countries): United States, Italy, Sweden.
+The first example below shows you how to use the 3 pre-existing anchor banks in order to calibrate any Google query.

+The 3 included anchor banks are great for getting to know G-TAB and starting to play around, but if you have more specific needs, you might need to construct a new anchor bank for your specific time period and location.
+But don't worry, it's easy!
+The second example walks you through the process of constructing your own anchor bank.

 ## Example with a pre-existing anchor bank